circleci/circleci-docs/pull_request_template.md

-Link to GitHub and/or JIRA issue:

 Brief description of changes:

-Reviewers:
+Reason for changes OR link to GitHub/JIRA issue: